Sand Land: Anime

 On December 8, 2022, Bandai Namco opened a website for "Sand Land Project" and uploaded a teaser video featuring Toriyama's art from the manga.
 The website featured a countdown that ended on December 17.
 On that date, it was announced that the series would receive a CGI anime film adaptation co-produced by Sunrise, Kamikaze Douga, and Anima.
 The film was directed by Toshihisa Yokoshima, with Hiroshi Kōjina serving as directing advisor, Hayashi Mori writing the screenplay, Yoshikazu Iwanami directing the sound, and Yugo Kanno composing the music.
 Imase performed the film's theme song "Utopia" (ユートピア).
 The film had its world premiere screening at San Diego Comic-Con on July 22, 2023.
-It was then officially released in Japanese theaters on August 18, 2023, by Toho, with a North American release following in 2024.
+It was then officially released in Japanese theaters on August 18 of the same year by Toho, with a North American release following in 2024.
+The film was released on DVD and Blu-ray in Japan on May 29, 2024, with English subtitles.

 An original net animation (ONA) series was announced on November 14, 2023.
 The cast and staff members from the film reprised their roles.
 The opening theme is "Water Carrier" by Kroi, while the ending theme is "Drive My Idea" (ドライブ・マイ・イデア) by Tempalay.
 The first seven episodes of the series began streaming worldwide on Disney+ and in the United States on Hulu on March 20, 2024.
 The remaining episodes were released once a week.
 The first six episodes comprise "The Story of the Fiend Prince" (悪魔の王子, Akuma no Ōji) arc and retell the story of the film with some new scenes, while the final seven episodes comprise "The Story of the Angel Hero" (天使の勇者, Tenshi no Yūsha) arc, which Toriyama newly wrote for the ONA.
 Toriyama also named the two arcs and designed the new characters such as Ann and Muniel.
 However, he died before the ONA premiered on March 1, 2024.

-A televised broadcast of the series premiered in Japan on NHK General TV on June 28, 2025.
+A televised broadcast of the series ran in Japan on NHK General TV from June 28 to September 27, 2025.